limyansky/personal_website/_drafts/A-Guessing-Game-with-GPT2.md

 The addition of a PAD token was necessary to ensure that GPT2 truncated the fake titles at a reasonable point, and without it (or by setting the EOS token to be the PAD token), GPT2 will generate text until it reaches a hard-coded limit.

 ## Training
-As I mentioned earlier in this article, I used the free version of [Google Colaboratory](https://colab.research.google.com/) for this project, which offers free GPU and TPU time if resources are available.
+As I mentioned earlier in this article, I used the free version of [Google Colaboratory](https://colab.research.google.com/) (a.k.a.
+Colab) for this project, which offers free GPU and TPU time if resources are available.
 Colab is meant for interactive tasks, meaning it has relatively conservative timeouts and usage restrictions.
 As such, I opted to terminate training for most of my datasets after inspection showed that a single training epoch produced satisfactory results.
 The exception to this was "Tissues and Organs", which had much fewer examples.
 For this dataset, I performed multiple epochs of training, which included the implementation of early stopping.

-Test Loss:
+The final loss (cross-entropy with masking) of these models is shown in the table below.

 | Category    | Test Loss|
 | ----------- | ---------------: |